 This was when I first joined the Facebook Group and decided I'd create an account as Percy when I kind of took over the running of it.
 A few months later and the account was shut down, and I received a standard email telling me it'd been reported as not being a real person.
 No shit Sherlock.
 (Boom boom!)
 I tried to explain to FB that I also had a real account, what this one was for and I'd spoken with some of the people behind the comic about using their character, and I also pointed out to FB various examples of people doing the same thing to run other groups.
 No personal reply, no customer service, just the same standard email again, while others carried on doing the same thing.
 Such a shame, as I thought it'd be fun to have Percy back sharing memories of Oink! but alas it wasn't to be.

 But anyway, time to bring this issue back to earth with a bump, right after the aforementioned Hadrian Vile strip:

 What an entrance.
 But don't go anywhere yet, we're only on page 30 and the final two I've scanned in as well.
-With the comic back in the capable trotters of its editor it was time for a little bit of traditional Oink! - the spoof.
+With the comic back in the capable trotters of its editor it was time for a little bit of traditional Oink! with a spoof.
 Remember Jimbo & the Jet Set?
 Were you a fan?
 Singing the theme tune now?
-Oh dear...:
+Oh dear:

-With this and the front cover, is it any wonder Oink! appealed to Spitting Image fans - and I mean of all ages!
+With this and the front cover, is it any wonder Oink! appealed to Spitting Image fans of all ages!